vector-js/vector/website/content/svg/_index.md

 ## Tree Structure

 A SVG document is structured like a tree.
 Every SVG element has an opening and closing tag.
-Within the tags is where child elements are placed.
-These children inherit the coordinate system and styles of the parent element.
-(TODO: double check these facts)
+Each element contains zero or more child elements that inherit their parents properites such as position, transformations and style.
+The tree structure plays an important role in styling, scripting and the presentation of the graphic.
+For example, take the SVG below where the ordering of elements matter.

 {{< highlight svg>}}
 <svg>